- Shell 100%

 - 📊 Monitoring Tools — Built-in monitoring and management commands

-- 🛡️ Security Hardening - Fail2ban, firewall configuration, and privacy headers
+- 🛡️ Security Hardening — Fail2ban, UFW firewall, privacy headers, auto security updates

 - ⚡ Performance Optimized — BBR congestion control and network tuning